 node cli.mjs --event

-To change the lifecycle, use the command above along with an example file path and a lifecycle .json file to change the state of the "Hello World App".
+To change the lifecycle, use the command above along with an example file path and a Lifecycle .json file to change the state of the "Hello World App".
 It should look something like this:

 node cli.mjs --event ../examples/lifecycle-initializing-to-inactive.event.json